hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/instructions/instruction_how_to_writer_ru.md

 import pytest

 # Placeholder for the actual code.
 Replace this with the provided code.
-# This example demonstrates testing for a function that validates an email address.
+# This example demonStartes testing for a function that validates an email address.
 def validate_email(email):
     """Validates if the input string is a valid email address.""" import re